 In line with ongoing international discussions, ‘Income attributable to the operations carried out in India,’ has been defined as:

 The business connection includes any business activity carried out by a non-resident through a person acting mainly or wholly on their behalf.
 Furthermore, keeping in mind the challenges of taxation in a digital economy, the Finance Act, 2018 has introduced the concept of ‘Significant Economic Presence’ (SEP) for business connections in India.
 This relates to virtual business connections of non-residents in India without any physical presence.
 PE means some presence in India in the form of a fixed place, employee presence, and more through which business activities are carried out in India by the non-resident.
 Where a non-resident constitutes a business connection or PE in India, it is required to carry out compliances as expected of a domestic company (i.e., maintaining books of accounts, getting accounts audited, various regulatory filings, etc.)

 Presently, SEP of a non-resident in India constitutes ‘business connection’ in India.
-However, because of the ongoing discussion in the G20-OECD (Organization for Economic Co-operation and Development) Base Erosion and Profit Shifting (BEPS) Project, the threshold to determine SEP of a non-resident has not yet been notified.
+The threshold to determine SEP of a non-resident is given below:

 As mentioned earlier, if a foreign company has a PE in India, the tax authorities may try to subject that company to the provisions of MAT– this view of the tax authorities may, however, be subject to litigation.

 Finance Act 2021 has stated that the goodwill of a business or a profession is not a depreciable asset and hence the same is not eligible for depreciation.
 However, it has been stated that the cost of such goodwill will be allowed as a deduction as and when such goodwill is sold/transferred.